bobleesj/electron-microscopy/src/index.md

 Step-by-step tutorials for electron microscopy at the [Stanford Nano Shared Facilities (SNSF)](https://snsf.stanford.edu/).
 Focused on practice sitting in front of the microscope with visual elements.

+> **New to SNSF?** If you are affiliated with Stanford, follow the [internal access guide](https://nanolabs.stanford.edu/access/internal) to get started.

 WIP:

 - [ ] Use real screenshots instead of pictures